MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/capacity/user-model.md

 Although much of the database information is stored primarily on the Front End Servers, you should make sure your Back End Servers meet the hardware recommendations listed earlier in this section and in [Server Hardware Platforms](http://technet.microsoft.com/library/c964c1c0-0153-472b-88ad-a38866e0df0c.aspx).

 To provide high availability of your Back End Server, we recommend deploying AlwaysOn Availability Groups or server mirroring.
-For more information, see [Back End Server high availability in Skype for Business Server 2015](../../plan-your-deployment/high-availability-and-disaster-recovery/back-end-server.md).
+For more information, see [Back End Server high availability in Skype for Business Server](../../plan-your-deployment/high-availability-and-disaster-recovery/back-end-server.md).

 ## Monitoring and Archiving